Home

 Specific Gravity = 3.10 – 3.38

 Tanzanite has only been found in Tanzania, at the base of Mt.
-Kilimanjaro, and is one of the most recently discovered gems (1969).
+Kilimanjaro, and is one of the most recently discovered gemstones (1969).

-Tanzanite exhibits a rare color characteristic known as trichroism, which means under different types of light it will exhibit alternating flashes of color.
+This gemstone also exhibits a very rare color characteristic known as trichroism - which means under different types of light it will display a captivating array of alternating flashes of color.
 Blue/purple tanzanite flashes dark blue, violet and sometimes red or deep bourbon colors.

 This unique gemstone is believed to imbue wearers with gifts of eternal truth, honesty and knowledge of higher spiritual love and light.
 As the last gemstone added to the official list of birthstones, tanzanite is now the modern birthstone for the month of December.

 Almost all tanzanite sold is heat treated to bring out the exceptional blue and purple twilight gemstone colors.
 Because of its lower hardness rating, tanzanite must be cut and polished before it can be heated.
-The heat treatments do no effect the quality or strength of the stone, nor the value.
-Heat treatment is the only acceptable enhancement for tanzanite gemstones at this time.
+The heat treatments do not affect the quality or strength of the stone, nor the value, and heat treatment is the only acceptable enhancement for tanzanite gemstones at this time.

 Tanzanite gemstones treated with an artificial coating have been discovered by gemological laboratories during their gemological assessments.
 The coating is not an acceptable form of treatment as it is used to temporary camouflage gemstones which have poor color characteristics – and shoppers need to beware of coated tanzanite gems.